brent-ivens-hg/school/google_ads_display_certification.md

 4. **Download and Apply Recommendations**:
     - Performance Planner offers recommendations for bid scaling, Target CPA, or Target ROAS, which you can manually apply via the Google Ads interface or Google Ads Editor for bulk changes.

+> ¹ Non-Last Click attribution refers to crediting conversions to interactions (e.g., clicks, views) that occurred before the final (last) click in the user’s journey.
+It acknowledges that multiple touchpoints often contribute to a conversion.

 ### What Changes Will Performance Planner Recommend?